tinoviena/qua/README.md

 _this service serves to do this and that_

 ## Messages received
-_this ervuce listens to these messages on these topics_
+_this service listens to these messages on these topics_

 ## Endpoints called
 _these are the APIs called by this service_